Best time to visit Mexico

 • Día de Santiago (St James’s Day) July 25.
 An opportunity for a fiesta in many parts of the country, most notably in Chiapas, where big celebrations are held at San Cristóbal de las Casas.

 • Día de la Asunción (Assumption Day) Aug 15.
-This is the day when the Virgin Mary is believed to have ascended to heaven, and although it isn’t a public holiday, it’s celebrated around the country, most notably at Oxkutzcab and Izamal in Yucatán, and Cholula in Puebla State.
+This is the day when the Virgin Mary is believed to have ascended to heaven, and although it isn’t a public vacation, it’s celebrated around the country, most notably at Oxkutzcab and Izamal in Yucatán, and Cholula in Puebla State.

 • Independence Day, Sept 16.
-While Easter and Carnaval are popular, this one is more official, marking the historic day in 1810 when Manuel Hidalgo y Costilla issued the Grito (Cry of Independence) from his parish church in Dolores, now Dolores Hidalgo, Guanajuato, which is still the centre of commemoration.
+While Easter and Carnaval are popular, this one is more official, marking the historic day in 1810 when Manuel Hidalgo y Costilla issued the Grito (Cry of Independence) from his parish church in Dolores, now Dolores Hidalgo, Guanajuato, which is still the center of commemoration.
 The day is also marked in the capital with the mass recitation of the Grito in the Zócalo, followed by fireworks, music and dancing.
 Nevertheless, in some ways, it’s more solemn than the religious festivals.

 • Festival Internacional de Santa Lucía, end of Sept and beginning of Oct.
 Formerly the Festival Cultural of Monterrey’s Barrio Antiguo, showcasing local rock bands and other eclectic musicians, this festival has been reborn, having outgrown the confines of the Barrio Antiguo to become a citywide event.
 It’s now Mexico’s third-biggest music festival after Guanajuato’s Festival Cervantino and Alamos’ Festival Ortiz Tirado.